AkshaySyal/PRD-MCP/README.md

 # PRD-MCP
 Fixing bad Plan mode of coding agents

-UX / Design Requirements (Define user experience expectations) Wireframes / mock descriptions [My final deliverable could be a figma doc.
-I would rather give a figma than a ppt or just words if the product does not work]
-Interaction patterns
-Error states
-Accessibility considerations
-Technical Considerations (Align with engineering early [in my case, it is the coding agent]) Architecture overview
-Dependencies (APIs, models, infra)
-Constraints
-Tradeoffs
-Risks & Mitigations (Show you’ve thought ahead) Product risks
-Technical risks
-Data risks
-Mitigation strategies

-—————————————————————————————————————————

 UPDATED PRD FLOW (thinking about Inputs, Process, Outputs structured according to Flow)

-FLOW

 1. [INPUT] **User query**: User gives a core idea, a problem to solve or just give a specific library or API to use or literally anything
 2. [PROCESS] **User query enrichment**: Perform a configurable amount of web searches and gather additional context relevant to user query.